qzhang503/proteoQ/README.md

 either (*a*) in relative to the reference(s) within each multiplex TMT experiment or (*b*) to the mean of all samples in the same experiment if reference(s) are absent.
-Hence, the later approach will be employed to the examplary data set that we are working with.
+Hence, the later approach will be employed to the exemplary data set that we are working with.
 In this special case, the `mean(log2FC)` for a given species in each TMT experiment is averaged from five `WHIM2` and five `WHIM16` aliquots, which are biologically equivalent across TMT experiments.